 Explore the 16th century Erdene Zhu monastery and meet its head lama (his schedule permitting).

 Arrive in Ulaanbaatar, where our staff will meet you for the transfer to our hotel, located within walking distance of Sukhbaatar Square, museums and shops.
 Following a full orientation with your fellow travelers and your guides, enjoy a Mongolian feast at a traditional restaurant.

 Day 2 — Ulaanbaatar

-Following breakfast this morning, we explore Gandan monastery and the National Museum of Mongolia History to learn about the rich cultures and traditions of Mongolia.
+Following breakfast this morning, we explore Gandan monastery and the National Museum of Mongolia to learn about the rich cultures and traditions of Mongolia.
 After lunch, there is free time to shop or explore on your own.
 This evening we will enjoy a magnificent National Dance Ensemble performance including the haunting sounds of khoomii, traditional throat singing, before dinner together in town.
 Tuushin Hotel (B,L,D)